bcgov/nr-bcwat/backend/database_initialization/README.md

     ```
     This dict consists of the data that needs to be joined to the `nwp_flow_metric` data, as well as the `extreme_flow` data.

 - `climate_var_id_conversion`: A dictionary with the original `variable_id` as keys and the new `variable_id`s as values.
 This is required because in the original database, the climate variables and water variables are not in the same table.

 - `data_import_dict_s3`: This is a dictionary that is used to dictate the order that the files should be downloaded/imported from the S3 bucket, as well as the transformations required for before it goes into the database.
 The values of the keys are also a dictionary with the following structure:
     ```
-    key: {"tablename": string, "schema": string, "needs_join": Boolean}
+    key: {"tablename": string, "schema": string, "needs_join": Boolean, "dtype": dictionary}
     ```
-    Where the `"tablename"` is the name of the destination table, `"schema"` is the name of the destination schema, and `"needs_join"` indicates whether the data needs to be joined to a separate table or not.
+    Where the `"tablename"` is the name of the destination table, `"schema"` is the name of the destination schema, `"needs_join"` indicates whether the data needs to be joined to a separate table or not, and `"dtype"` is a dictionary with column names and Polars data types that the CSV files should be read as.

+- `geom_column_names4326` and `geom_column_names3005` are columns that needs to be transformed in to geometry columns using `polars_st`.
+They are separated in to two lists because they require different coordinate systems, 4326, and 3005, respectively.

 The constants are used to create the database schema and populate the tables with data from the source database.